bizeditors/BizEditors-PHP-Translation-API/README.md

-BizEditors PHP Translation API
+WritePath Translation API (PHP, Java)
 ==============================

 With the WritePath Translation API and Proofreading API, developers can easily access over 10.000 translators & editors and more than 120 different language pairs and integrate into their own system on demand.
-For details check the <a href="http://www.bizeditors.com/en/developers">PHP translation API</a> documentation.
+For details check the <a href="https://www.writepath.co/en/developers">PHP translation API</a> documentation.
 It takes care of authorization, JSON encoding and decoding and it can do a few more very convenient things.

+New: A Java translation API client is available upon request

 <h2>Getting started:</h2>
-<a href="http://www.bizeditors.com/en/signup">Sign up</a> at bizeditors.com and request your API keys.
+<a href="https://www.writepath.co/en/signup">Sign up</a> at writepath.co and request your API keys.

 <h2>Methods:</h2>
 <ul>